-This article provides a description of the Automatic Private IP Addressing feature in Windows Millennium Edition (Me).
+Description of Automatic Private IP Addressing in Windows Millennium Edition

 After the network adapter is assigned a LINKLOCAL network IP address, computers can communicate (by using TCP/IP) with any other computer on the network that uses the same addressing.